MV10/mv10.github.io/_posts/2023-08-31-monkey-hi-hat-eyecandy-library.md

 If you dig into the `eyecandy` directories at the source repo, you'll find that the library code is organized under four directories:

 * `Audio` is where most of the work is done -- audio capture and managing the processing of audio data into OpenGL textures.
 * `AudioTextures` contains the base class and the individual audio texture classes mentioned earlier in this article.
 Each of these do the actual conversion work when new audio samples are available.
+I have thought about offering plugin support, but I'm not sure there are many other rational interpretations of the audio data to make the effort worthwhile.
+If you have ideas, please definitely drop me a note.
+A PR to create a new class might make more sense.
 * `Utils` is where enumerations are defined, error logging is handled, and the library's two configuration classes are defined.
 * `Visual` holds the library's two helper classes -- the windowing base class, and a shader-management class.